 At the beginning of the school year, teachers want to send a message to their students: “We are a community of learners, together we will challenge each other and share with one another.”

 We have a variety of ways to go about doing this and for some, they try to do it through the arts.
-In infusing my beginning of the year activities with the arts, I am hoping to also say to my students, “I value your creativity and individuality.
-I want you to grow as an individual and as a part of our community.”
+In infusing my beginning of the year activities with the arts, I am hoping also to say to my students:

 In previous posts, I have blogged about ways to build community throughout the year with music making and listening and through a communal piece of art.
-But at the beginning of the year, I do some quick activities that are based in the arts that help to establish our class as a community that values the arts.
+But at the beginning of the year, I do some quick activities that are based in the arts that help to establish our class as a community that values each other and the arts.
 Here are a couple of activities I do:

-Names and Movement: This activity is great for learning names and giving insights to your students.
-Have the class stand in a circle and one by one students say their name while doing a movement.
+Have the class stand in a circle and one by one have the students say their names while doing a movement.
 The movement can be a simple arm wave or an elaborate, dramatic gesture.
 The key is not to think too hard about it when coming up with it.
 The rest of the class then repeats the name and accompanying movement three times back before moving on to the next person.

 This simple activity is a must for my first day of school but also is fun to do throughout the year.
 You can really get a handle on personalities, interpersonal relationships and how students are feeling at that particular time.
+Not to mention it REALLY helps me to connect new names to faces for a the new school year.

 Understandably, this can be seen as an elementary activity, but it is really good for the middle and high school years too.
-It builds oral skills as students are encouraged to share what they have done with you, a small group, or the class.
+It builds oral skills as students are encouraged to share what they have done with you, a small group, or the whole class.
 You may discover a hidden talent.
 It can also become the inspiration for a story or poem.
 You can search inside the doodles for patterns and symbols, lines and colors.
-They can become the topic of a descriptive essay or the springboard for vocab work with your ESL students.
+They can become the topic of a descriptive essay or the springboard for vocabulary work with your ESL students.

 Hi Elizabeth,